Belgian chocolate makers seek protection from copycats

 Not all chocolates produced in Belgium are pralines.
 High-end chocolatier Pierre Marcolini, for example, makes some, but also has a wide range of other morsels, such as truffles and bite-sized pure chocolate tablets.

-Since 2008, a number of Belgian producers have signed up to a non-binding chocolate code, specifying that to be labeled “Belgian chocolate” the products must be refined and molded in Belgium, but even that has its critics, such as Belgium-based Godiva.
+Since 2008, a number of Belgian producers have signed up to a non-binding chocolate code, specifying that to be labelled “Belgian chocolate” the products must be refined and moulded in Belgium, but even that has its critics, such as Belgium-based Godiva.

 Godiva has a very strong presence in North America, a market it supplies from a factory in Pennsylvania.